mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 10.md

 # TL;DR
 - We fought to protect the village from the undead horde, eventually helping Ismark defeat the last of them at the town's center
 - Rahadin informed us that the siege was over and congratulated Ismark on his "promotion"
-- Ismark rushed to the manor to find his uncle and daughter slaughtered by Strahd
+- Ismark rushed to the manor to find his uncle and sister slaughtered by Strahd
 - Wanting vengeance, Ismark asked us to help him kill Rahadin and find Madame Eva.
 We argue over the former, with Usi weighing in despite not being asked

 ^session-tldr